 However, cash-in refinances aren’t just for the distressed homeowner.
 Borrowers can also utilize them in order to lower their loan balances so they can qualify for a lower mortgage rate.

 An example would be a homeowner whose outstanding loan balance puts them at say 90% LTV.
 If they bring in another 10%, their LTV drops to 80%, pushing their interest rate lower thanks to more favorable pricing adjustments.
 At the same time, they avoid the need for mortgage insurance.

 Bringing in cash will also lower your loan amount, which equates to a lower monthly mortgage payment and reduce the amount of interest you pay throughout the life of the loan.

 So it’s a triple win: smaller loan amount, lower interest rate, and no MI!

 Another reason to bring in cash is to ensure the conforming loan limit isn’t exceeded, thereby avoiding jumbo loan pricing.

 It can be more difficult to obtain a jumbo home loan, or the pricing may just be less favorable, so a borrower may execute this type of refinance to keep costs down and improve approval chances.

 - You might be able to earn more elsewhere

 All of the above sounds pretty awesome, right?
-Well, unless you have to bring in cash to qualify for the refinance, they may not always be the best move.
+Well, unless you have to bring in cash to qualify for the refinance, it might not always be the best move.

-If your money will earn more in an investment account, paying down your mortgage early won’t necessarily be the right choice, especially with rates so low at the moment.
+If your money will earn more in an investment account, paying down your mortgage early won’t necessarily be the right choice, especially with mortgage interest rates so low at the moment.